muzooka/api/readme.md

 2. Verify your Facebook account and permissions, then you will be directed to the Profile Manager.
 3. Click on your avatar and then [API Keys](https://app.muzooka.com/m/developers).
 4. Click the blue `Request API Key` button.
-5. Once approved you will receive an email from Muzooka, [login](https://app.muzooka.com/m/login) and return to the [Developer](https://app.muzooka.com/m/developers) section.
+5. Once approved you will receive an email from Muzooka.
+[Login](https://app.muzooka.com/m/login) and return to the [Developer](https://app.muzooka.com/m/developers) section.
 6. To attain your key, click on `Click to reveal key`.

 ## API Usage & Terms of Service